-Welcome to the 293rd edition of Phish.Net's Mystery Jam Monday, the last and most difficult of September.
-This week's clips come from the twisted and sadistic mind of Jam Charts guru @Dog_Faced_Boy – those familiar with his work helping out with the MJM over the past year know won't be surprised to hear he thinks I go too easy on you guys each week!
-The winner will receive an MP3 download code courtesy of our friends at LivePhish.com / Nugs.Net.
-To win, be the first person to identify the song and date of all four mystery clips – these clips are connected by a theme, but it needn't be part of the correct answer.
-Each person gets one guess to start – if no one guesses correctly, I will post a hint on Tuesday around 10 AM PT / 1 PM ET, after which each person gets one more guess before I reveal the correct answer on Wednesday.
+Welcome to the 238th edition of Phish.Net's Mystery Jam Monday, the first and easiest MJM of September.
+Happy Labor Day to you all, especially those who got their asses handed to them at Dick's this weekend*!
+The winner will receive an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+To win, be the first person to identify the song and date of the mystery jam clip.
+Each person gets one guess – if no one guesses correctly, I will post a hint on Tuesday, after which each person gets one more guess before I reveal the correct answer on Wednesday around 10 AM PT / 1 PM ET.
 Good luck!

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.